CureApp/versioned-value-map/README.md

 }> = new VersionedValueMap();
 ```

-Then, flow can get its types.
+Then, TypeScript can get its types.

 ```js
 const str = map.get("foo");